 channel.
 The OpenStack IRC channel is

 irc.freenode.net.
-You can find a list of all OpenStack IRC channels
+You can find a list of all OpenStack IRC channels on

 The following Linux distributions provide community-supported packages for OpenStack: